I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 What Were My First Impressions of The Cabin?

-It would be easy to forget that you’re on a barge and there were actually a couple of things I massively preferred about this cabin compared to cabins I’ve had on regular river cruise ships, but more about the cabin later.
+It would be easy to forget that you’re on a barge, and there were actually a couple of things I massively preferred about this cabin compared to cabins I’ve had on regular river cruise ships – but I’ll talk more about the cabin later.

-We each introduced ourselves to the group and it was at this point I realised how different this cruise would be from the cruises that I was used to.
+We each introduced ourselves to the group, and it was at this point that I realised how different this cruise would be from the cruises that I was used to.

-When you go on a cruise with 5,000 other people, you definitely don’t sit around and introduce yourself to the group.
+When you go on a cruise with 5,000 other people, you definitely don’t sit around with drinks and introduce yourself to the group like this…

 Where Were Our Fellow Guests From?